 Many operations attempting to correct the tuberous breast deformity have been described.
 On the basis that the main abnormality of the condition is actually herniation of breast tissue into the areolar, most methods of correction involve a doughnut or peri-areolar breast-nipple tightening.
 This also returns breast tissue back into the breast.
 It also reduces size and projection of the nipple.
-This is usually combined with breast augmentation.
-Low to medium profile breast implants broaden the base width of the breast as well increase size.
-Fat grafting also helps to further improve breast shape.
-Dr. Drielsma prefers this technique to correct the tuberous breast deformity.
+This is usually combined with breast augmentation mammoplasty.
+Low to medium profile breast implants broaden the base width of the breast as well as increase breast size.
+Fat grafting may also be used in conjunction with other procedures.
+Dr Drielsma prefers this technique to correct the tuberous breast deformity.

-- nipple size and puffiness reduction, and reduced nipple projection,
+- reduce nipple size and puffiness, and reduce nipple projection,

-- Judicious use of fat transfer or grafting to the breasts can also help shape the breasts in conjunction with doughnut lifting and augmentation.
+- shape the breasts with fat grafting in conjunction with doughnut lifting and augmentation mammoplasty.

 The operation takes around 2 to 3 hours and usually involves an overnight stay in the hospital.
-Dr. Drielsma will also often recommend fat transfer to the breast.
-This is done at the time of initial correction or 6 to 12 months later to further improve breast shape.
+Dr Drielsma will also often recommend fat transfer to the breast.
+This is done at the time of initial correction or 6 to 12 months late.
 Medicare item numbers may apply meaning that it is possible private health funds will cover hospital costs and costs of implants.

 **Individual results may vary.
 All surgery carries risks.